Level of Effort: High continued...

 Cooking and shopping: Prep work can be extensive.
 Many raw foodists become experts at blending and dehydrating foods.
 Some germinate nuts and sprout seeds.

-Because some uncooked and unpasteurized foods are linked to foodborne illness, you’ll need to wash your food thoroughly and be extra careful with risky foods like sprouts, raspberries, unpasteurized juices, green onions, and lettuce.
+Because some uncooked and unpasteurized foods are linked to foodborne illness, you’ll need to wash your food thoroughly and be extra careful with risky foods like sprouts, raspberries, unpasteurized juices and milk, green onions, and lettuce.

 Due to the risk of food poisoning, a raw foods diet isn't recommended for pregnant women, young children, seniors, people with weak immune systems, and those with chronic medical conditions like kidney disease.

 Does It Allow for Dietary Restrictions or Preferences?

 Vegetarians and vegans: This diet works well for you.
 Just make sure your diet meets your nutritional needs.
 A dietitian can help you with that.